Definition of 'judicial'

 These examples have been automatically selected and may contain sensitive content.
 Read more…

 They are calling for a judicial review of the process.
 Times, Sunday Times (2016)The only challenge left now is a possible judicial review.
 The Sun (2016)At the time a judicial review was exploring the charitable status of independent schools.
 Times, Sunday Times (2016)We must not interfere in the Indian judicial system.
-The Sun (2016)It is understood that problems in the Albanian judicial system have hindered the return of more prisoners.
-Times, Sunday Times (2017)This grotesque conundrum is not incidental to a system of judicial execution.
+The Sun (2016)This grotesque conundrum is not incidental to a system of judicial execution.
 Times, Sunday Times (2015)There will have to be a police investigation and judicial inquiry.
 Times, Sunday Times (2012)There is stern criticism of the judicial system.
 Times, Sunday Times (2015)The whistleblowers also called for a judicial public inquiry into the obstacles they had faced.
 Times, Sunday Times (2014)And we are supposed to have a judicial system that is the envy of the world?
 The Sun (2009)The judicial inquiry will no doubt make this clear.
 Times, Sunday Times (2014)He called for a judicial inquiry into the financial services industry.
 Times, Sunday Times (2008)More care ought to be taken defining the judicial task on determination of a preliminary issue at trial.
 Times, Sunday Times (2012)The second half of the book is a meticulous account of his trial and of its legal and judicial backdrop.
 Times, Sunday Times (2010)Was his change of plea to the lesser offence a way of him showing he knew how to work the judicial system?
 The Sun (2007)What do the school's leaders hope will emerge from the judicial review?
 Times, Sunday Times (2011)If the judicial review fails and the president declines to grant clemency, the men in fatigues are waiting.
 Times, Sunday Times (2008)Judicial separation petitions are issued when marriages have not lasted a year - they must wait a year to get a divorce.
 Times, Sunday Times (2015)A civil court is in no position to make a judicial determination of what is and what is not a correct biblical interpretation.
 Christianity Today (2000)In the Middle Ages a manor was a legal and judicial entity through which justice was administered.
 Times, Sunday Times (2009)The Spitalfields Trust has applied for a judicial review.
 Times, Sunday Times (2016)He confirmed yesterday that he would seek a judicial review, although he will not be allowed to stand in a by-election while this is pending.
 Times, Sunday Times (2010)That is why I am introducing far-reaching plans to open up legal careers and judicial appointments to a broader range of people.
 Times, Sunday Times (2011)

 Trends of 'judicial'